repeating/IU-OS/README.md

 ## Comments on the performance of the queries:

-Queries 1 and 3 are working perfectly in a fast runtime.
-Query 2 was noticeably slow because of the big number of nested searching operations made to find some document in another collection.
+Queries 1 and 2 are working perfectly in a fast runtime.
+A csv file was created for qeuery one called `q2.csv`.
+Query 3 was noticeably slow because of the big number of nested searching operations made to find some document in another collection.